K4Lok/100-Days-Web-Development/Notes/Day-75/README.md

 ## How SQL Injection works?
 > When a web application does not validate values received from a web form, cookie, input parameter before passing them to SQL queries that will be executed on a database server.

-## What is the Impact?
+## What is the Impacts?
 > A successful SQL Injection attack can result in various harms like unauthorized access to sensitive data, changing other user's data, obtain a backdoor into an organization's system and many...

 ## Prevent SQL Injection
 > It's not hard to prevent SQL Injection.
 As long as we don't pass the user input into part of the query directly.
 1. Validate the input before putting them into the queries.
-2. Escaping the user's input which avoid characters that could lead to an unintended SQL command.
+2. Character Escaping the user's input which avoid characters that could lead to an unintended SQL command.
 3. Avoiding administrative privileges, don't connect your application to the database with root access account.

 ---